• Skip to primary navigation

 Instructions

-• In a medium size heavy bottom pot add a splash of water or veggie stock.
+• In a medium size heavy bottom soup pot add a splash of water, veggie stock or a light drizzle of olive oil.

 • Add the onions and red pepper flakes and sauté together for about 5 minutes until translucent.
 At this point stir in the rosemary and garlic and give it a good stir.